 Engineers also must work to ensure that designs maximize the capabilities of the pick-and-place machine by avoiding through-hole components in favor of surface mount devices whenever possible.
 Pick-and-place machines generally only work with SMD components due to the wide variability of sizes and shapes in through-hole components.
 As the pick-and-place machine will take the same time to set up for a handful of PCB board runs as it would for thousands, consideration should be made for grouping production runs together to minimize retooling times.

-Pick-and-place machines are also limited by the number of component reels that they support.
-Typical machines may hold between 20 to 100 reels depending on the tooling style.
-If a PCB is designed with more unique component models than the pick-and-place machine supports, either additional tooling will be required or the pick-and-place machine must be reset to do additional component runs.
+Pick-and-place machines are also limited by the number of component reels they support.
+Typical machines may hold between 20 to 100 reels, depending on the tooling style.
+If a PCB is designed with more unique component models than the pick-and-place machine supports, either additional tooling will be required, or the pick-and-place machine must be reset to do additional component runs.

 PCB Manufacturing Series:

 Cohen, A., 2015, Prototype to Product: A Practical Guide for Getting to Market, O'Reilly, Boston, USA.

 Shina, S., 2008, Green Electronics Design and Manufacturing: Implementing Lead-Free and RoHS-Compliant Global Products, McGraw-Hill, New York, USA.